kube-green/kube-green/README.md

 ### Extended CRD Examples

-**Note:** The following examples show how to use the extended functionality for managing CRDs (PgCluster, HDFSCluster, PgBouncer) directly without the helper script.
+**Note:** The following examples show how to use the extended functionality for managing CRDs (PgCluster, HDFSCluster, OsCluster, KafkaCluster, PgBouncer) directly without the helper script.

 **Example 1: Suspend PostgreSQL cluster using native CRD support**